top of page

 Marion is a co-founder of Shropshire Cat Rescue which was formed in 1991 and moved to her current home address in 1998.
 She and husband Richard have four sons, two grandchildren and lots of wonderful animals.

-Her passion for Shropshire Cat Rescue has resulted in her vision and pursuit of the Big PURR project.
+Her passion for Shropshire Cat Rescue has resulted in her vision and pursuit of the PURR Project (Plan for Ultimate Rescue Relocation).

 Dianne.jpg